Claim: Groucho Marx made a risqué wisecrack about his cigar to a female You Bet Your Life contestant with 19 children.

 That kind of remark can have one of two reactions.
 It will either cause a sharp intake of breath at having crossed some forbidden frontier or it will bring the house down.
 The studio audience loved it, but the people out there in Radioland never got a chance to react.
 The exchange was clipped out by Dwan, the house censor.

-The Secret Word Is Groucho account quoted above also has Groucho referring to the exchange in question having been "clipped out by Dwan, the house censor."
-Groucho of course would have known that Robert Dwan was not merely a "censor"; he was one of the producers who worked on You Bet Your Life for its entire run, staging the weekly performances and supervising the editing of each episode for broadcast.
+The Secret Word Is Groucho account quoted above also has Groucho asserting that the purported exchange with Mrs. Story was "clipped out by Dwan, the house censor."
+Groucho of course would have known that Robert Dwan was not a "house censor"; he was one of the producers who worked on You Bet Your Life for its entire run, staging the weekly performances and supervising the editing of each episode for broadcast.
 In his own book about the program (As Long As They're Laughing: Groucho Marx and You Bet Your Life), Dwan wrote:

 For a long time, I, too, believed it was a figment of the mass libido.
 But, after discussions with my late partner, Bernie Smith, I am convinced that it did happen.
 I now believe that Groucho said it, but that he didn't mean what the dirty joke collectors think he meant.
 That remark, taken at its burlesque show level, was simply not his style.

 But outside of that studio audience and the 200 people who laughed that night, no one else ever heard that joke, because the exchange was never broadcast.
 It was never heard beyond the confines of NBC Studio C in Hollywood, and yet the story has spread to become an underground legend.